A Revolution Against Annihilation.

 If the way we organise ourselves is set up as though we, humanity, are essentially sensible, compassionate, sociable beings capable of compromise then that is how we will all be encouraged to live.
 If we are told we are essentially selfish, lazy, and conniving and we set up our political-economic systems as though that were true then not only will that be how we are encouraged to conduct ourselves, we will be more accepting of being ruled by people who exhibit these qualities.
 The former, kindness, is the placebo effect, and the latter, selfishness, is the nocebo effect.
 What we expect from people is what we will get.

-We need to remember what we understood for two hundred thousand years, that narcissism within groups kills those groups.
+In short, we need to remember what we as hunter-gatherers understood for two hundred thousand years, that narcissism within social groups kills those groups.

 Campaigning Against The Unacceptable